-As with the comparison between AWS and DigitalOcean, this is another example of a giant and a small player in the cloud computing arena.
+As with the comparison between AWS and DigitalOcean, this is another example of a giant swiss army knife platform and a smaller, more focused player in the cloud computing arena.
 As with AWS, Azure offers a breadth of features that you expect from an offering backed by a tech giant, whereas DigitalOcean's product is highly targeted.

 First off, let’s begin by pointing out that it’s impossible to get a true apples-to-apples comparison between cloud service providers.
 There is usually a huge array of products on offer and some may be more useful than others–in fact, sometimes the absence of features makes a provider more usable for small devs than a sprawling competitor.
-So just because a provider is missing some features, doesn’t necessarily mean it is inferior.
 Next, comparing the performance of virtual instances is difficult because it is almost impossible to get perfectly identical instances on any two providers.
+Your configuration choices will ultimately play a larger role in the performance, stability, and security of your infrastructure than the vendor providing them.
 Moreover, throughput and performance are also affected by how physically close you are to the cloud vendor’s nearest data center; in fact research shows that “cloud-based applications will run as much as 20% more efficiently when data is located close by.”
-And lastly, cloud computing prices change so frequently that a price comparison will likely be obsolete in a few months’ time anyway (which is a good reason to look at the references at the bottom of this article to check if the information given herein has been updated).
 That said, there is still useful information to be gleaned by comparing different cloud providers; today we look at Microsoft’s Azure and DigitalOcean.

-DigitalOcean is a newish contender (launched in 2011) in the increasingly crowded cloud computing market.
-The company differentiates its offering by going after a very specific niche: IaaS for Linux developers.
-It only offers no-frills Linux instances, called droplets, for the most commonly used Linux flavors: Ubuntu, CentOS, Debian and Fedora.
-The company currently has 9 data centers located in Amsterdam, London, New York, San Francisco and Singapore.
+Launched in 2011, DigitalOcean could only be considered a newish contender compared to a company as venerable as Microsoft– it's practically ancient by web standards.
+The company differentiates its offering by catering to the infrastructure needs of today's developers.
+While DigitalOcean is known for it's Linux instances, called droplets, it has expanded in the same directions as the development community.
+In addition to Linux staples like FreeBSD, Ubuntu, CentOS, and Debian, the platform also offers instances of CoreOS and Docker, along with common development tools like MongoDB, Redis, and Rails.
+The company currently has 13 data centers located in Amsterdam, London, Bangalore, Frankfurt, Toronto, New York, San Francisco and Singapore.
 It has received significant media coverage following pop star Beyonce’s decision to host her album on their servers in 2013.

-Although it’s a fairly new company, DigitalOcean’s pricing is already legendary.
+Before DigitalOcean built out their additional platform services, they made a splash with two things: their 55 second spin up time and their legendary pricing.
 They offer staggeringly low prices, even amid the pricing war between between Amazon, Microsoft, and Google.
 The prices are very affordable even for small developers.
 And they don’t sneak in hidden charges for add-ons like more traffic and fixed IP addresses.
 Pricing starts at $0.007/hour or $5/month and the DigitalOcean website provides a refreshingly straightforward pricing structure, complete with a nifty slider for conversion between hourly and monthly pricing.
 Their most popular droplet (1GB memory, 1 core processor, 30GB SSD disk, 2TB transfer) costs $0.015/hour or $10/month.
 A high-end server instance (8GB memory, 4 cores, 80GB SSD disk) will cost $80/month.

 Azure’s pricing is also competitive, thanks to the aforementioned price war.
 An Azure A0 Linux instance (0.75GB, 1 core, 20GB non-SSD disk) costs $0.02/hour or about $15/month, and a high-end D2 instance (7GB RAM, 2 cores, 100GB SSD disk) will run to $0.188/hour or $140/month.
 DigitalOcean can offer some significant price savings, especially for higher-end instances.

-- One-click setup for various integrated applications such as Docker, Django, Drupal, LAMP, Node.js, and Ghost.
+- One-click setup for various integrated applications such as Docker, Django, Cassandra, LAMP, Node.js, and Ghost.

 - A control panel to manage features like two-factor authentication, a good API, auto-backups and DNS management